stackpress/lib/docs/Structures.md

 `undefined`

-## Sets
+## 3. Sets

 Creates a callable Set instance that can be invoked as a function to get values by index.
+The enhanced Set provides indexed access while maintaining compatibility with the native Set interface.

 ```typescript
 import { set } from '@stackpress/lib';